LGBT Specific Legal Matters

 The Obenour Legal Group, LLC believes in access to legal protection for all Ohio families.
 Same-sex couples face many unique legal issues when it comes to navigating the legal system, starting families, establishing parentage and custody even drafting wills or getting a divorce, but we are committed to giving you and your family the protection you need and the peace of mind you deserve.
-We are happy to work with you to cement the legal bonds between same-sex couples, including:
+Our LGBT attorney are happy to work with you to cement the legal bonds between same-sex couples, including: